A New Loving Kindness Meditation

 The four “heavenly abodes”, or brahma-viharas in Pali, are discussed as an important step within the yoga sutras of Patanjali and were frequently taught by the Buddha.
 Metta (loving friendliness), karuna (compassion), mudita (sympathetic joy), and upekkha (equanimity) are four states of being that are considered supreme ways of relating to human experience.

-These practices not only help us to develop more wholesome states like kindness, they also help us to slowly dismantle the unwholesome states that keep us trapped in greed, resentment, and a feeling of unworthiness.
+These practices not only help us develop more wholesome states, like kindness, but also slowly dismantle the unwholesome states that keep us trapped in greed, resentment, and a feeling of unworthiness.

-Metta is considered the foundational practice in which the other three abodes rest on.
+Metta is considered the foundational practice on which the other three abodes rest.
 Metta or loving kindness reconnects us with the true nature of our hearts and is taught as an antidote to fear.
-It arises out of a heartfelt desire for others happiness.
+It arises out of a heartfelt desire for others’ happiness.

 Practice along with this audio meditation on loving kindness (metta).